Morse-Smale complexes on convex polyhedra: Morse =Smale complex on a polyhedral surface: global properties of the function

 \begin{proof}[Proof of Theorem~\ref{thm:open}] Let $c : \Re^- \to \partial P$ be an ascending curve with the unstable point $y$ as its destination, and let $q = c(\tau)$ be a point of $c$.
 We need to show that $q$ has a neighborhood $V$ such that for any point $q' \in V$, the destination of the ascending curve through $q'$ is $y$.
 By Theorem~\ref{thm:polygonal}, $c([\tau,0)) \cup \{ y \}$ is the union of finitely many closed segments such that \begin{enumerate} \item[(i)] each segment is a subset of a face or a followed edge of $P$ \item[(ii)] the endpoint of each segment, apart from $q$, is either a relative interior point of an edge, or a vertex of $P$. \end{enumerate} Thus, it is sufficient to show that if $[x_j,x_{j+1}]$ is one of these segments with $x_j$ preceding $x_{j+1}$ on $c$, then for every neighborhood $U$ of $x_{j+1}$ there is a neighborhood $V$ of $x_j$ such that for any $q' \in V$, the ascending curve through $q'$ intersects $U$.
 This statement is trivial if $x_j$ is a relative interior point of an edge.
 Assume that $x_j$ is a vertex, and let $x'$ be a relative interior point of $[x_j,x_{j+1}]$.
 Then, by the above observation, for any neighborhood $U$ of $x_j$ there is a neighborhood $V'$ of $x'$ such that any ascending curve intersecting $V'$ intersects $U$, and by Lemma~\ref{lem:stability}, the same statement holds for $x_j$ and $x'$ in place of $x'$ and $x_{j+1}$, respectively. \end{proof}

-\begin{definition} The intersection of an ascending and a descending polyhedral manifold, i.e. a set of the form $A(x) \cap D(y)$ for some (not necessarily distinct) equilibrium points $x,y$ of $P$, is called a \emph{cell} of the Morse-Smale complex of $P$.
-The \emph{Morse-Smale complex of $P$} is defined as the family consisting of its cells. \end{definition}
+\begin{definition} The intersection of an ascending and a descending polyhedral manifold, i.e. a set of the form $A(x) \cap D(y)$ for some (not necessarily distinct) equilibrium points $x,y$ of $P$, is called a \emph{cell} of the Morse\==Smale complex of $P$.
+The \emph{Morse\==Smale complex of $P$} is defined as the family consisting of its cells. \end{definition}

 \begin{definition} An ascending curve is \emph{isolated} if it does not belong to both a descending and an ascending polyhedral manifold. \end{definition}

 Recall that for generic smooth convex bodies, isolated integral curves correspond to integral curves starting or ending at saddle points of the body.
 The following example shows that the same statement does not hold for every nondegenerate convex polyhedron $P$.